aadhavr/ray_caster_engine/README.md

 </div>
 <br>

 Raycasting is a technique used in computer graphics to render a 3D scene efficiently using trigonometry and a 2D projection.
-In this particular implementation, I used the Pygame library to develop a raycastin engine that displays a 2D map to demonstrate the data used for calculations, alongside a 3D representation.
+In this particular implementation, I used the Pygame library to develop a raycasting engine that displays a 2D map to demonstrate the data used for calculations, alongside a 3D representation.
 This has been a great project for practicing manipulating data with vector operations, trigonometric functions, and visualizing it using Pygame.

 ## How it works.